Gruntfuggly/activitusbar/README.md

 By default, clicking a button again will toggle the sidebar so that it is not visible.
 If you want to disable this behaviour, set 'activitusbar.toggleSidebar' to false.

+One last option is 'activitusbar.searchViewInPanel'.
+If you move the search view to the panel (using the context menu) then set this to true to allow the panel to be toggled instead of the sidebar. *Note: Don't set this to true with the search view in the normal position!*

 ## Known Issues

 Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used.